tsokomalusi/PIC16F877A_LABS/README.md

 ![lab8](https://github.com/user-attachments/assets/ab538540-3c70-4b94-8aec-53239f13145c)

 ## Lab 9: Generate 1s delay with TIMER Preloader
-This lab builds on the preceding Lab which had small time error.
+This lab builds on the preceding Lab which had s small time error.
 The aim of this lab is to a generate 100% 1sec time interval.
 The calculations involved to prove and solve this error are attached herein this repository and can be found by following this file path
 Lab9/Timer1_1s_time_interval.docx .
 ## Schematic capture and simulation (Proteus)